hackclub/hackclub/workshops/pcb_level_2/README.md

 The ground plane island highlighted another issue with this design.
 If you follow the current flow from the USB port to the bottom plane, it turns out the whole thing relies on one .3mm connection under the clock.

-Fortunately, there's an easy solution: double click the ground plane to open properties and change clearance and minimum width to .3mm.
+Fortunately, there's an easy solution: double-click the ground plane to open properties and change clearance and minimum width to .3mm.

 ![](46.png)

 Then, the ground plane goes in between the planes and it's a continuous chunk again.

 ![](47.png)

 And now our board is electrically done!

 You can solve other DRC issues pretty easily.
 - For trace clearance issues, just move the trace away from the specified component.
-These sometimes pop up when rearranging components after originally placing tracks.
+These sometimes pop up when rearranging components.
 - You can ignore/exclude all the Courtyard Overlaps with A1.
 That just points out that there are components inside the Arduino template [^3].
-- Through-hole has 'Thermal relief connection incomplete': Make sure it's surrounded by the ground plane enough, and if it is ~110 degrees adjacent to it, try double clicking and rotating the pad 45 degrees from properties.
-Regenerate the plane with 'B' and it should connect  with two spokes.
+- Through-hole has 'Thermal relief connection incomplete': if the connection looks good enough, it's probably good enough.
-- You can ignore most 'Footprint doesn't match copy' and Silkscreen. warnings.
+- Ignore most 'Footprint doesn't match copy' and Silkscreen. warnings.
 Manually fix the silkscreens that you want to see.
-- And you can ignore Hole Clearance violations of J1 to J1.
+- And, ignore Hole Clearance violations of J1 to J1.
 It seems to work just fine anyway.

 ## Finished Board